Association of American Medical Colleges. AAMC represents MD-granting medical schools located in the U.S.

 Any program that registers for the Main Residency Match must attempt to fill all of its positions through the Match or another national matching plan.
 Fellowship programs in the NRMP Specialties Matching Service® may voluntarily implement the All In Policy.

 American Association of Colleges of Osteopathic Medicine.
-AACOM represents osteopathic medical schools located in the U.S.
+AACOM represents DO-granting medical schools located in the U.S.

 The terminology displayed in the NRMP Registration, Ranking, and Results (R3) system to identify an applicant’s status for any Match: